Leadwerks/Documentation/materials.md

 # Materials

-Ultra Engine employs physically-based rendering (PBR) to achieve next-generation visual quality with realistic lighting.
+Leadwerks employs physically-based rendering (PBR) to achieve next-generation visual quality with realistic lighting.
 PBR combines various material and environmental settings to create realistic surface appearances.

+## Material Files

+Leadwerks uses a JSON-based file format for material with the extension .mat.
+These can be opened in the [material editor](materialeditor.md), edited, and resaved to update the files.

 ## Embedded Model Materials

-Model materials in Ultra Engine are embedded in the model file, and can be modified in the [asset window](asseteditor.md).
-Standalone material files are only needed for brushes, terrain, and sprites.
+Some glTF files used material embedded in the file.
+These can be modified in the [model editor](modeleditor.md).

+## Downloading Materials

+You can access thousands of free ready-to-use materials with the [downloads manager](downloadsmanager.md).
+This should be your first stop when searching for the materials you want to use.

 ## Creating Materials